IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 You can access the Bulk Select Authorities interface by clicking the blue **Bulk Select** button between the **Bulk Change (CSV)** and **Authorities** buttons in the Authorities Management interface (underneath the Search/Filter section of the page)

-The Bulk Select Authorities interface performs the same function as the `ID` field of the [Authorities Management Search interface](#321-searching-for-authorities), but if you need to grab a large number of citations by ID, then this interface is useful
+The Bulk Select Authorities interface performs the same function as the `ID` field of the [Authorities Management Search interface](#321-searching-for-authorities), but if you need to grab a large number of authorities by ID, then this interface is useful

-Simply enter a comma-separated list of citation IDs and **click** the green **Select** button.
+Simply enter a comma-separated list of authority IDs and **click** the green **Select** button.
 You will be redirected to the Authorities Management interface with your search results

 [^ Up to Table of Contents](#table-of-contents)